pulumi/pulumi-awsx/nodejs/awsx/ecs/README.md

     },
 ```

-See the doc for more details on what can be configured here.
+See the respective docs for more details on what can be configured here.

 ### Clusters